 Reflecting the cultural vibrancy of the southwest Florida community, this collection is a teaching tool for those wishing to learn more about Mexican and American Art of the 20th and 21st centuries.

 Exhibition lectures are given every month!
-When you attend, experts will enhance your understanding and enlighten you on the history for both the permanent and visiting collections.
+When you attend, experts will enhance your understanding and enlighten you on the history of both the permanent and visiting collections.

-On the last Wednesday of the month from 6-9 PM, attend Art After Hours!
+On the last Wednesday of the month from 6-9 PM, attend Art After Hours, one of the best activities in Naples!
 Admission is free!
 Wander through the space taking in the art with live local musicians playing and food and wine.

 Stretching from Tamiami Trail to the Gulf of Mexico in Old Naples, Fifth Avenue South’s historic and modern architecture meet.
 The result?
-A blend of a glamorous and still laid-back vibe.
+A blend of a glamorous and still laid-back vibe as well as one of the best Naples activities.

-Among the shops on Fifth Avenue South, you’ll find fashion boutique, custom jewelry stores, fine-dining options, and entertainment.
+Among the shops on Fifth Avenue South, you’ll find fashion boutiques, custom jewelry stores, fine-dining options, and entertainment.
 The art galleries here helped Naples become the #1 small arts town in America.

 We personally love stepping into Lovejoy Antiques, where you never know what great find is just around the corner.
 Then Alberto’s on Fifth always hits the spot for a fine, Italian meal.
 After dinner, check out art galleries like Cocoon or Roots Studio!